WORKERS' COMPENSATION ATTORNEY IN SAVANNAH, GA AND THROUGHOUT GEORGIA

 At Ty Wilson Law, we are your workers’ compensation attorney in Savannah, GA and throughout the state of Georgia.
 We focus on workers’ compensation claims in Georgia and we can give you advice on how to handle your claim if you’ve been hurt at work.

-Their are many different phases of a Georgia workers’ compensation claim.
-We have attempted in this blog post to break them down so you know questions you should be concerned with and what is most important to you the injured worker.
-This is not completely inclusive but it will give you a good understanding of the workers’ compensation system and how to protect yourself.
+There are many different phases of a Georgia workers’ compensation claim, and we’ve broken it down for you, so that you know what the most important questions are for injured employees.
+This will give you a good understanding of workers’ compensation in Georgia.

 The phases we have broken down are as follows:

 - Phase 3 – First medical visit